rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 8:</b> Summary plot of tested models.
 Models are sorted in ascending order by R<sup>2</sup> score on an unseen testing dataset.
 Machine learning methods tested came from the Scikit-Learn and XGBoost packages. </sub></i></p>
 <br>

 The top four models in figure 8 are based around linear regression and yield the least impressive scores.
 This is likely due to some violations of the linear regression assumptions.
-The final five models are based in decision trees, with the final four models employing either bagging or boosting to enhance predictions.
+The final five models are based on decision trees, with the final four models employing either bagging or boosting to enhance predictions.
 Improvements in R<sup>2</sup> score from top to bottom are reflected in the shape of residual distribution for each method - a high R<sup>2</sup> score yields a taller, narrower, residual distribution.

 Although the XGBoostRegressor() marginally outperformed the GradientBoostingRegressor() on the test dataset, the GradientBoostingRegressor() model was evidenced to contain less variance.